NextHealth®

 Is NextHealth a good franchise to own?

 Whether NextHealth is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: NextHealth operates 5 locations, received a legal risk score of 100/100, a training and support score of 77/100.
-Financial performance data is disclosed in Item 19.
+Financial performance data from Item 19 is being compiled.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a NextHealth franchise worth the investment?

 The value of a NextHealth franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $1,593,300 to $2,173,800.
-NextHealth disclosed average gross sales of $3,613,404 in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a NextHealth franchise?